 Happy International Women’s Day!

-Today we want to give a shout out to all the women who reach out and help improve the lives of all around them.
+Today we want to give a shout out to all the women we’ve had the pleasure to meet and to work with in Age & Opportunity.

-We celebrate Madge and all those who increase the visibility and understanding of those around them, and help make their communities a better place in which to live.
+We celebrate Maureen and all the women who help make their communities a better place in which to live.